dstackai/dstack.github.io/docs/aws.md

-# Connect dstack to AWS account
+# Configure an AWS account

 With `dstack` it's possible to run workflows in on-demand runners in your own AWS cloud as well as to store output artifacts in your own S3 bucket.